oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Microsoft Office Version | Microsoft 365 Apps for Enterprise 64-bit | Aligns with modernisation vision and provides access to the latest and most updated features.
 Microsoft 365 Apps Update channel | Monthly Enterprise | Provides the latest features for Office apps, such as Excel and Word, on a regular predictable basis.
-This will ensure new features are available but can be planned within the Agency's change management process.
+This will ensure new features are available but can be planned within the organisation's change management process.

 ### Office features